soloudithz/hello-world/README.md

 # hello-world

-I love to learn new things and work on challengini problems.
+I love to learn new things and work on challenging problems.